 · be in writing on the Transfer Application available on the district website or electronically, if available;

-· be delivered or mailed to the Office of School Performance.
+· be delivered or mailed to the Office of School Assignment.
 Documentation supporting the request must be provided.
-No request for a transfer will be considered until all documentation is received.
+No request for a transfer will be considered until all requested documentation is received.

-All transfers are only valid for the school year for which the transfer is granted and reapplication must be made for the next school year, except for unsafe school transfers, homeless students or students in foster care which will remain in effect consistent with legal requirements or as noted below.
+All transfers are only valid for the school year for which the transfer is granted and reapplication must be made for the next school year, except for sibling transfers, employee transfers, medical necessity, school choice assignments, unsafe school transfers, homeless students or students in foster care which will remain in effect consistent with legal requirements or as noted below.
+For example:

-The Board of Education will recognize change of legal custody from parents to other persons only if legal custody has been modified by decree or order of a court of competent jurisdiction.
-The parent(s) or person(s) having legal custody are responsible for transportation for such students to schools located outside the attendance area of residence, except for some Special Program Schools where transportation is provided by Union County Public Schools.
+The Board will recognize change of legal custody from parents to other persons only if legal custody has been modified by decree or order of a court of competent jurisdiction.
+The parent(s) or person(s) having legal custody are responsible for transportation for such students to schools located outside the attendance area of residence, except for some Special Program Schools where transportation is provided by the District.

 East Elementary and Walter Bickett Elementary Schools are exceptions to the rule that parents provide transportation if living out of district.
 Due to the large number of students moving between East and Walter Bickett attendance areas during the school year and the close proximity of those two schools, regular school bus services will be provided children moving from the East Elementary attendance area to the Walter Bickett attendance area and vice versa during the school year.
 The special transportation will be provided only during the school year in which the move is made.
 Students must attend the school in the district where the parent lives the next school year.